Birdchain/whitepaper-business/README.md

 # Issues to Solve

 As Birdchain intends to solve two different groups of A2P messaging issues it takes two tailored approaches.
-Each of them supports and complements another in the final app.
+Due to technical nuances our solution for Expected messages is Android exclusive and solution to Unexpected messages will work on bonth iOS and Android.
+Thus is why we separate both approaches.
+Nonetheless, each of them supports and complements another.

 <p align="center">
   <img alt="Birdchain Scheme" src="https://github.com/Birdchain/whitepaper-business/blob/master/WP%20images/Asset%203.png">